Thomas Whittaker (martyr): Life

-He declined all attempts made to induce him to conform to Anglicanism by the offer of his life.
+Though naturally timorous, and suffering much from the anticipation of his execution, he declined all attempts made to induce him to conform to the state church by the offer of his life.
 He was executed with Edward Bamber and John Woodcock, saying to the sheriff: "Use your pleasure with me, a reprieve or even a pardon upon your conditions I utterly refuse".